gemmagordon/sabs-kabsch/README.md

 ## *About the Kabsch algorithm:*

-- based on linear algebra
-- alignment algorithm
-- minimises the RMSD between two sets of points - in this case in 3D space but it can be scaled up to N dimensions
-- Kabsch algorithm based on finding the optimal rotation to align two sets of points
+The Kabsch algorithm is an alignment algorithm which aims to find an optimal rotation (where optimal is defined by minimising the RMSD (root-mean-square deviation), a measure of difference) to align two sets of points with O(n) efficiency.
-- O(n) efficiency

 ### *What can the Kabsch algorithm be used for?*